IvanColantoni/hairshading/report.md

 ![alt text](geometry2.png "Geometry Configuration2")

-It is found useful to consider these scattering modes separately and so the hair BSDF is written as a sum over terms p
+It has been useful to consider these scattering modes separately and so the hair BSDF is written as a sum over the terms p

 *f(ωo, ωi) = (p=0,∞)∑fp(ωo, ωi)*

-To make the scattering model implementation and importance sampling easier, many hair scattering models factor *f* into terms where one depends only on the angles *θ* and another on *φ*, the difference between *φo* and *φi*.
+To make the scattering model implementation and sampling easier, many hair scattering models factor *f* into terms where one depends only on the angles *θ* and another on *φ*, the difference between *φo* and *φi*.
 This semi-separable model is given by:

 *fp(ωo, ωi) =Mp(θo, θi)Ap(ωo)Np(φ)/|cosθ|*